MicrosoftDocs/dataexplorer-docs/kusto/api/rest/index.md

 ---
 title:  REST API overview
-description: This article describes how to use the REST API overview for Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 04/19/2023
+description: This article describes how to use the REST API. ms.reviewer: orspodek ms.topic: reference ms.date: 04/19/2023